 We were three exchange students from Copenhagen Business School that were going to live together, one arrived the day after me and the last roommate one week later.
-Hence, the two of us started one unpleasant and sadly elongated apartment hunt across Shanghai.
+Hence, the two of us started the unpleasant and sadly elongated apartment hunt across Shanghai.

-However, it turned into a negotiation experience that I will never forget, we spent six hours in the real estate offices, where the representative would call the landlords constantly and with each call some terms of the contract would have been changed.
+However, it turned into a negotiation experience that I will never forget, we spent six hours in the real estate offices, where the representative would call the landlords constantly, and with each call some terms of the contract would have been changed.

 You will be glad to know that the apartment hunt ended well.

 With the apartment sorted, we could finally settle in, explore Shanghai and focus on our studies.
-SAIF was a great place to study! and Shanghai is a great place to live!
+SAIF was a great place to study!
+And Shanghai is a great place to live!
 I should mention that I decided to stay in China prior to my arrival.
-Hence, I travelled to Shanghai on a one way ticket with an expiring visa.
+Hence, I traveled to Shanghai on a one way ticket with an expiring visa.
 The pressure was on and I had to make it happen somehow.

 With these experiences I am currently pursuing to develop my own business, whereby I help foreign businesses in China.
-I nearly forgot that I also completed the small task of writing my Master dissertation, which studied the key factors in cross-border mergers and acquisitions in Sino-Danish environment.
+I nearly forgot that I also completed the small task of writing my Master dissertation, which studied the key factors in cross-border mergers and acquisitions in the Sino-Danish environment.

-I could speak about my experience in China all day and night as I am sure most people can when they have spent a considerable time in completely different culture.
+I could speak about my experience in China all day and night as I am sure most people can when they have spent a considerable time in a completely different culture.
 My overall stance on China is hugely positive and the greatest advice I can give you if you are considering coming here or are coming here, is that, have a very big bag of patience with you, try to leave your embedded paradigm of thinking at home and don’t try to understand or “convert” Chinese into your way of thinking, then you could do nothing but and it is simply a waste of your energy that surely turns China into a negative experience for you.

 Just go with flow, be open and enjoy all the great things that China has to offer.